List of Fudge series characters: Mumford

 A male dog who sires Jennifer's puppies, one of whom is Sheila's dog Jake.

 Uncle Feather

 Fudge's Myna bird.
 They got it when Fudge wanted a bird for a pet in Superfudge.
 His parents want him to get something else, like a canary or parakeet, but Peter suggests a myna bird, which he mentions can talk, much to everyone else's regret.
 Fudge wants one so he gets Uncle Feather, whose favorite thing to say is "Bonjour, stupid".
 In Double Fudge, Turtle likes to "sing" with him to Fudge's theme song about money.
 Later in the book, he goes "on strike", according to Henry, and will not talk at all, but all that changes when he has a near-death incident (thanks to Mini-Farley), which causes him to start talking again.
-In the books, the family got Uncle Feather when they were living in Princeton, NJ, back in Superfudge.
+In the books, the family got Uncle Feather when they were living in Princeton, New Jersey, back in Superfudge.